A Resilience Framework for Bi-Criteria Combinatorial Optimization with Bandit Feedback: Resilience of Offline Algorithms

 We note that when \(g\) (likewise \(f\)) is deterministic and known (i.e., \(\hat{g}(S) = g(S)\)), the resilience condition on \(g\), \(|g(S) - \hat{g}(S)| < \epsilon\) is not needed.
-Thus, we will not use/need the resilience condition on the function that is deterministic, while both \eqref{eq:resilience-f}-\eqref{eq:resilience-g} will remain the same.
-Further, the number of oracle calls \(\texttt{N}\) counts queries to stochastic functions.
+Thus, we will not use/need the resilience condition on the function that is deterministic, while both inequalities in \eqref{eq:def:resilience} will remain the same.

-Further, the \(\delta\)-resilience term ensures that small errors (\(\epsilon\)) in estimating \(f\) or/and \(g\) (e.g., due to noisy bandit feedback) do not compound arbitrarily.
-This stability is essential for extending offline algorithms to the online setting, where function estimates are inherently imperfect.
-Finally, the bound \(\texttt{N}\) ensures the offline algorithm is query-efficient.
+The \(\delta\)-resilience term ensures that small errors (\(\epsilon\)) in estimating \(f\) or/and \(g\) (e.g., due to noisy bandit feedback) do not compound arbitrarily.
+This stability is essential for real-world use, where some function values need to be approximated or estimated.
+It will also be important to extend offline algorithms to the online setting, where function estimates are inherently imperfect.